adxsrc/lict/README.md

 ## Hierarchical Metainers

+`Metainer` is designed for hierarchical orignization of data and metadata.
+Its power comes from nesting different levels of metainers together.

-The metakeys themselves in the above example can be seen as metadata of the metadata.
+In the above example, the metakeys themselves can be seen as metadata of the metadata.
-By calling them, e.g., "kind key" `kkey`, we can "deepen" the hierarchy as:
+By giving them a new name, e.g., "kind key" `kkey`, we can "deepen" the hierarchy as:

-    simple -> hierarchical = [
+    simple -> [
         data1,
         data2,
         ...,